Success takes shape for our learners.

-The Professional Specialization Certificate In Teaching French Immersion (PSC in TFI) is a 6.0 unit credit program administered by Continuing Studies in Education, in cooperation with UVic's Department of Curriculum and Instruction, Faculty of Education, and Department of French.
+The Professional Specialization Certificate In Teaching French Immersion (PSC in TFI) is a 6.0 unit credit program administered by the Division of Continuing Studies, in cooperation with UVic's Department of Curriculum and Instruction, Faculty of Education, and Department of French.

-The program is for in-service and pre-service teachers.
+The program is open to in-service and pre-service teachers.
 You’ll acquire the unique skills, methodological knowledge and French language fluency to be a highly effective teacher in the French Immersion environment.

 All courses are taught in French.